Friends of the Fayette County Public Library Serving Fayette County Since 1985

 ______________________________________________________________________

-Funding for the Books for Babies Program comes from proceeds from our used book sales and community and commerical grants.
+Funding for the Friends for Babies Program comes from proceeds from our used book sales and community and commercial grants.
+FFB Chairman, Lisa Willis, reported that in 2019, we were able to provide over one hundred new parents with these bags for use and enjoyment with their precious babies.

 ______________________________________________________________________